EmilyAMartin/Survey-Form-Project/README.md

 View project here https://emilyamartin.github.io/Survey-Form-Project/

 ### Description
-This is a quick survey I made for the first HTML project on freecodecamp.
+This is a quick survey form I made for the first freecodecamp HTML project.

 ### Credits
 Photo by Marcelo Leal on Unsplash